Saint James Son of Zebedee

 Despite everything James went through as a disciple of Jesus, his faith remained shaky until the resurrection.
 When he and his brother asked Jesus for the honor of sitting beside him in glory, Jesus only promised them a share of his suffering (Mark 10:35; Mark 10:36; Mark 10:37; Mark 10:38; Mark 10:39; Mark 10:40; Mark 10:41; Mark 10:42; Mark 10:43; Mark 10:44; Mark 10:45).

-They were discovering that the greatest calling of a Jesus follower is to serve others.
+They discovered that the greatest calling of a Jesus follower is to serve others.
 Following Jesus Christ can lead to adversity, persecution, and even death, but the reward is eternal life with him in heaven.

 Travels